 Because of my religious beliefs, I cannot use pronouns in a way that violates my religious beliefs about gender and sexuality.
-I am requesting a religious accommodation to not be required to use pronouns in a way that knowingly violates my religious beliefs about gender and sexuality, should the situation arise.
-At all times, I will treat everyone with politeness and professionalism.
+I am requesting a religious accommodation to not be required to speak in a way that knowingly violates my religious beliefs about gender and sexuality.
+At all times, I will treat everyone with politeness and professionalism, as I have demonstrated in my [X] years with the company.